jonathanmedd/PaniniTracker/README.md

 # PaniniTracker
 A set of Excel sheets to assist with the tracking of Panini Euro and World Cup Sticker book collections

 Set the colour to grey for each sticker you get to keep track of what you need.
-The Analyis sheet shows you some stats on what you have
+The Analyis sheet shows you some stats on what you have.

+On Windows be sure to unblock the file after downloading and Enable the macro content within Excel.